Mont9165/TestSmellDetector/README.md

 The purpose of this project is twofold:

 1. Contribute to the list of existing test smells, by proposing new test smells that developers need to be aware of.
 2. Provide developers with a tool to automatically detect test smell in their unit test code.

+## Guide
+Use commits_list.csv in the input directory to collect test smelts for the target commit and its parent commit.

 ## More Information